dariaismyname/bookmark-website/readme.md

 * [Setup](#setup)

 ## General info
-This is a simple test project with awesome responsible design.
-Also there is new feature of changing theme of site.
+This is a simple test project with awesome responsible design and many usefull feature.
+Check it!

 ## Technologies
 Project is created with: